DavisWere/voting-api/README.md

 # voting-api
-this is a voting api created specifically for St. Paul's university kenya
+this is a voting api created specifically for university elections